-- Mastectomy and lymph node dissection.
+- All inpatient hospital admissions.

 - Specific non-emergency outpatient services, including diagnostic treatment, genetic tests and other services.

 - Surgical procedures, wherever performed.

+- Human Organ and tissue transplants, (Bone Marrow / Stem Cell), Cellular and Gene Therapy Services and similar procedures.

-- Transplant services, including transplant travel expense.
-The following criteria must be met for certain transplants, as follows: - a.
-For bone, skin or cornea transplants, if the physicians on the surgical team and the facility in which the transplant is to take place are approved for the transplant requested. - b.
-For transplantation of heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney or bone marrow/stem cell and similar procedures, if the providers of the related preoperative and postoperative services are approved and the transplant will be performed at a Centers of Medical Excellence (CME) or a Blue Distinction Centers for Specialty Care (BDCSC) facility. - Air ambulance in a non-medical emergency. - Visits for physical therapy, physical medicine and occupational therapy beyond those described under the "Physical Therapy, Physical Medicine and Occupational Therapy (non-work related), Acupuncture, and Chiropractic Care" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
+- Air ambulance in a non-medical emergency.

+- Visits for physical therapy, physical medicine and occupational therapy beyond those described under the "Physical Therapy, Physical Medicine and Occupational Therapy (non-work related), Acupuncture, and Chiropractic Care" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
 A specified number of additional visits may be authorized.
-While there is no limit on the number of covered visits for medically necessary physical therapy, physical medicine, and occupational therapy, additional visits in excess of the stated number of visits must be authorized in advance. - Specific durable medical equipment. - Infusion therapy or home infusion therapy, if the attending physician has submitted both a prescription and a plan of treatment before services are rendered. - Home health care.
-The following criteria must be met: - The services can be safely provided in your home, as certified by your attending physician; - Your attending physician manages and directs your medical care at home; and
+While there is no limit on the number of covered visits for medically necessary physical therapy, physical medicine, and occupational therapy, additional visits in excess of the stated number of visits must be authorized in advance.

+- Specific durable medical equipment.

-- Your attending physician has established a definitive treatment plan which must be consistent with your medical needs and lists the services to be provided by the home health agency. - Admissions to a skilled nursing facility if you require daily skilled nursing or rehabilitation, as certified by your attending physician. - Bariatric surgical services, such as gastric bypass and other surgical procedures for weight loss, including bariatric travel expense if: - The services are to be performed for the treatment of morbid obesity; - The physicians on the surgical team and the facility in which the surgical procedure is to take place are approved for the surgical procedure requested; and - The bariatric surgical procedure will be performed at a CME or BDCSC facility. - Advanced imaging procedures, including but not limited to: Magnetic Resonance Imaging (MRI), Computerized Tomography (CT scan), Positron Emission Tomography (PET scan), Magnetic Resonance Spectroscopy (MRS scan), Magnetic Resonance Angiogram (MRA scan), Echocardiography and Nuclear Cardiac Imaging.
-You may call the toll-free member services telephone number on your identification card to find out if an imaging procedure requires pre-service review. - All interventional spine pain, elective hip, knee, and shoulder arthroscopic/open sports medicine, and outpatient spine surgery procedures must be authorized in advance. - Prescription drugs that require prior authorization as described under the "Prescription Drugs Obtained from or Administered by a Medical Provider" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
-Behavioral health treatment for autism spectrum disorders, as specified in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS. - Transgender services, as specified under the "Transgender Services" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
+- Infusion therapy or home infusion therapy, if the attending physician has submitted both a prescription and a plan of treatment before services are rendered. - Home health care.
+The following criteria must be met: - The services can be safely provided in your home, as certified by your attending physician; - Your attending physician manages and directs your medical care at home; and - Your attending physician has established a definitive treatment plan which must be consistent with your medical needs and lists the services to be provided by the home health agency. - Admissions to a skilled nursing facility if you require daily skilled nursing or rehabilitation, as certified by your attending physician. - Bariatric surgical services, such as gastric bypass and other surgical procedures for weight loss, including bariatric travel expense if: - The services are to be performed for the treatment of morbid obesity; - The physicians on the surgical team and the facility in which the surgical procedure is to take place are approved for the surgical procedure requested; and - The bariatric surgical procedure will be performed at a CME or BDCSC facility. - Specific diagnostic procedures, including advanced imaging procedures, wherever performed. - All interventional spine pain, elective hip, knee, and shoulder arthroscopic/open sports medicine, and outpatient spine surgery procedures must be authorized in advance. - Prescription drugs that require prior authorization as described under the "Prescription Drugs Obtained from or Administered by a Medical Provider" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
+Behavioral health treatment for autism spectrum disorders, as specified in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS. - Transgender services, as specified under the "Transgender Services" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT

+IS COVERED.
 You must be diagnosed with gender identity disorder or gender dysphoria by a physician.